Sysvale/component-library/README.md

 ```
 npm i
 ```
-- Running the component library
+- Run the component library:

 ```
 npm run storybook
 ```

-### Running the tests
+### How to run the tests

 ```
 npm run test